natacha-beck/cbrain-wiki/Brainstorm.md

 The objective of the Brainstorm tool is to provide the user with an easy way to create, manipulate and run pipelines to perform EEG/MEG data analysis.

-You can easily run Brainstorm in CBRAIN by following the steps:
+You can fastly and easily run Brainstorm in CBRAIN by following the steps:

 ## 1. [[Create a project]]